IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/README.md

       ibmcloud ks cluster-service-bind <your_cluster_name> default example-psql
       ```

 11. Verify that the Kubernetes secret was create in your cluster namespace.
 Kubernetes uses secrets to store confidential information like the IBM Cloud Identity and Access Management (IAM) API key and the URL that the container uses to gain access.
-Running the following command, you'll get the APO key for accessing the instance of your Databases for PostgreSQL service that's provisioned in your account.
+Running the following command, you'll get the API key for accessing the instance of your Databases for PostgreSQL service that's provisioned in your account.

       ```shell
       kubectl get secrets --namespace=default
       ```

+    **Note**: save the name of the secret that was generated when you bound `example-psql` to your Kubernetes service.

 12. Clone the app to your local environment from your terminal using the following command: